Droei/unity-shader-experiments/readme.md

 Now Imma hit the gym...
 I ate soo much sugar to get through this one omfg, I'm soo happy I understand it now but this stuff was way more complex than I thought, but now I have all the tools to disect the next code!!!!

 Its very cool to see, when I set out on this journey I started with Inigo Quilez's articles but I ofcorse didn't really understand anything really or more like: I couldn't place his insight anywhere to make procedurally generated worlds...
 But now I'm quite a bit further in my journey and I see exacly why its sooo relevant, its such an amazing step forward to finally come back here and built more relevant understandings!

+Alright now I'm very excited to finally get to disecting the code!!!
+But honestly I prefer to not just take the code and go over each line, instead I will try to  write my own Vornoi HLSL code!
+Here we go!!!

 ```hlsl